smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 Structures are defined in the IDL using a :ref:`structure_statement <idl-structure>`.

-The following example defines a structure with two members, one of which is marked with the :ref:`required-trait`.
+The following example defines a structure with three members, one of which is marked with the :ref:`required-trait`, and one that is marked with the :ref:`default-trait` using IDL syntactic sugar.

 .. tabs::